kudashevs/mispronounced-words/README.md

 <dd>
 <p></p>
 <p>
 Fair enough.
-However, you will have to make more effort to find and remember the right pronunciation.
+However, you will have to put in more effort to find and remember the right pronunciation.
 So, if you don't want to learn IPA the only way to find the right pronunciation is to use audio and video materials.
 Listen to these materials and remember the right pronunciation.
-In such a case, I would like to suggest using:
+In this case, I would like to suggest using:
 </p>
 </dd>
 <ul>